OpenNewsLabs/field-guide-security-training-newsroom/drafts/Chapter03-03-OrgBestPractices.md

 Consider (1) verifying their information independently by asking experts, (2) other previous "insiders" (perhaps not present insiders) who might understand the leak, or (3) consider having a conversation with your source about information they can give that would verify their identity without giving information that would be meaningful to their organization.
 For example, you can ask them to post a nondescript phrase in a tweet — visible to anyone, but only meaningful to you.

-While it is possible for individual reporters to have individual SecureDrop pages (e.g., [Bart Gellman](https://tcfmailvault.info/); Wired.com’s [Kevin Poulsen](https://freedom.press/people/kevin-poulsen/)), it takes a fair bit of know-how.
+While it is possible for individual reporters to have individual SecureDrop pages (eg., [Bart Gellman](https://tcfmailvault.info/); Wired.com’s [Kevin Poulsen](https://freedom.press/people/kevin-poulsen/)), it takes a fair bit of know-how.
 For most, having institutional support is ideal.

 **Pay Attention to File Metadata**

 If you’re going to publish files from a source, look out for file metadata.
 Metadata is information about a file, such as its creator or associated GPS coordinates.
 You can accidentally burn sources by publishing metadata alone.

 This isn’t new.
 Back in 2012, [Two Vice journalists accidentally outed the location of then-billionaire-in-hiding, John McAfee](https://www.wired.com/2012/12/oops-did-vice-just-give-away-john-mcafees-location-with-this-photo/).
 How?
 They shared a picture on their website.
 It turns out the image was taken an iPhone 4S, and appended GPS metadata.
-It’s pretty easy to analyze images for appended metadata, and a growing number of web-based tools make this process painless (e.g., <http://exifdata.com/>.
+It’s pretty easy to analyze images for appended metadata, and a growing number of web-based tools make this process painless (eg., <http://exifdata.com/>.

 Consider whether it’s appropriate to publish original documents with their file metadata intact.
-You can often remove metadata by converting the file into a new format (e.g., by taking a screenshot of a document).
+You can often remove metadata by converting the file into a new format (eg., by taking a screenshot of a document).

 + It’s fairly easy to scrub unwanted metadata on [Windows](http://www.digitalcitizen.life/what-file-s-metadata-and-how-edit-it).